DarrylNnon/Secure-a-CI-CD-Pipeline/README.md

   IV: IMPLEMENT CONTAINER IMAGE SCANNING
   GOAL: Ensure that container images are free from known vulnerabilities before they are deployed.

- I am going to use TRIVY ic my CI/CD pipeline.
+ I am going to use TRIVY in my CI/CD pipeline.

  PREREQUISITES:
- - Docker: Ensure Dcker is installed on the server or local machine running my CI/CD pipeline.
+ - Docker: Ensure Docker is installed on the server or local machine running my CI/CD pipeline.
  - Trivy: Install Trivy, an open-source vulnerability scanner for Docker images.
 I can install Trivy either as a standalone binary or within a Docker conTainer.

   Step 1: Install Trivy